vmware-tanzu/community-edition/addons/packages/azuredisk-csi-driver/1.19.0/README.md

 ## Configuration

-The following configuration values can be set to customize the azure-disk-csi-driver installation.
+The following configuration values can be set to customize the azuredisk-csi-driver installation.

 ### Global